taw00/howto/howto-configure-send-only-email-via-smtp-relay.md

-# HowTo Configure "send-only" Email via a 3rd Party SMTP Relay on a Fedora Linux 25 Server
+# HowTo: Configure "send-only" Email via a 3rd Party SMTP Relay on a Fedora Linux 25 Server

 I want to be able to send automated alerts and whatnot so that my phone buzzes when something bad happens on a remote system that I manage.
 There are a number